endigma/unocss-preset-radix/docs/alias-utility.md

 Also, using this utility, you can reset an alias set in config to a different hue.

-If you need to safelist specific shades or all shades of an alias, use safelistAliases option in config.
+If you need to safelist specific steps or all steps of an alias, use safelistAliases option in config.